micro-manager/futureMMCore/mm_kernel/README.md

   * Threading model puts burden of writing high performance device adapters onto the developer

 **3. Implicit model of microscope**:
-  The core as it is currently constructed is implicit microscope architecture created by the “current” device roles.
+  * Implicit microscope architecture created by the “current” device roles.
 While this works quite nicely for many cases, many new or weird microscope architectures end up fitting into this in a rather clunky way.
 For example, the multi-camera device adapter, or similarly any device that has multiple XY or Z stages.

 To address these we propose to replace the current core `MMCore`, with a new object `MMKernel`, with the following design